Thursday, 19 December 2013

 I had the bloods taken on the same day as my doctor appointment.
 I haven't had any results so I assume they went to the doctor and everything is fine.

-I received a letter from the hospital I was referred to saying they accept me as a patient for pregnancy care.
-They have scheduled two appointments for me on 7th January.
-One for the booking clinic, the second for the doctor clinic.
-The hospital website says the booking clinic appointment is usually held between 14 and 18 weeks and mine is scheduled for week 19, so only a little late.
-I have no idea what happens in the doctor's clinic.
+The hospital website says the booking clinic appointment is usually held between 14 and 18 weeks and mine is scheduled for week 19, so just a little late.

 I hadn't heard back from the radiology clinic as them so made a follow up call and they have booked my 18-20 week scan for 13th January.
 After checking my dates I called back to check the appointment has been made for the right time - it is scheduled for 20 weeks, 6 days.
 I was told that the doctors there don't want to see you for the scan until you're at least 20 weeks.
 It is a different hospital to the one I have been accepted at, (I have to get the ultrasound done privately) so maybe they do things differently there.
 Except even their website refers to it as "Mid-trimester scan (18 to 20 weeks)".